Whitewashed house in Sparin

 Touring Museums in Vienna

-Assume you’ll return!
-And while Vienna is a great place for museum-going, it’s also a wonderful place to just sit back and watch the world go by.
+And while Vienna has some of the best museums in the world, it’s also a wonderful place to just sit back and watch the world go by.
 There’s a reason that Vienna consistently ranks in the top ten of the world’s most livable cities.

-Skip the line by purchasing your tickets to the Kunsthistorisches Museum online before you leave.
+Skip the line by purchasing your tickets online before you leave.
 You save time and are guaranteed entry into this marvelous museum.

 The Kunsthistorisches Museum includes several collections.